-A maximum of 6 units of CR-NC units may be applied to a 3O-unit master’s degree program, and a maximum of 12 CR-NC units may be applied towards a 6O-unit master’s degree program.
+A maximum of 6 units of CR-NC units may be applied to a 30-unit master’s degree program, and a maximum of 12 CR-NC units may be applied towards a 60-unit master’s degree program.

 In all classes except the designated CR-NC only courses, instructors will evaluate all students against the traditional letter grade scale.
 Only letter grades will be submitted on the grade roster.
-Prior to the end of the fourth week, a student desiring CR-NC grading will indicate his desire through the Registrar's Office, and the appropriate grade, CR or NC will be substituted in the records office.
+Prior to the end of the fourth week, a student desiring CR-NC grading will indicate his desire through the Student Center, and the appropriate grade, CR or NC will be substituted when grades are entered at the end of the term.

 Up to 12 units of lower division coursework elected by the student may be applied to the Liberal Studies major.